Writing a Novel in A Month: NaNoWriMo 2023

 Whatever you choose to do next, you should first contemplate how you’re going to export your novel, depending on the required format for the aforementioned options.
 And if you want the best way to format and showcase your novel, you might want to give Kotobee Author a try.

 With Kotobee Author, you have a variety of options in designing and structuring your novel, as well as how or where you can showcase it.
 You can export it in any format you like, from basic formats such as epub3, Mobi, and PDF, to web and mobile apps.
-You can even publish it straight to Kotobee Books library for free (launching early 2023)!
+You can even publish it straight to Kotobee Books for free and get 100% royalties from any sales you make!

 Other Writing Programs Associated with NaNoWriMo